MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/04/devtools.md

 ### Filter experiments in the Experiments setting

 Find experiments quicker with the new experiment filter.
-For example, to filter all the experiments with the `issues` term, complete the following actions.
+For example, to turn on new experiments for code issues, complete the following actions.
+``

 1. Navigate to **Settings** > **Experiments**.
 1. Navigate to the **Filter** textbox.